Principal Investigator is a university employee who has a Full-Time position that includes:

 until it is in effect.

-- When research on separate projects is closely related, it is possible that costs will
+- When research on separate projects is closely related, costs that are allowable and

 - If, after charging an expense to one of the accounts, it is determined that all or